mmajerni/kamelet-catalog/test/ftp/README.md

 ## Objectives

-The test verifies the FTP Kamelet source/sink by creating Kamelet bindings that use the source/sink to consume/produce files on a FTP server.
+The test verifies the FTP Kamelet source/sink by creating Pipes that use the source/sink to consume/produce files on a FTP server.
 The test itself provides a FTP server instance that can be used by the Kamelet source/sink.